IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 Items can be bound to a data model so that their expanded and selected states are reflected in the underlying data as well.

-- Declaring a tree by creating static unbound item
+- Declaring a tree by creating static unbound items
 <!-- WebComponents -->

 In order to render a tree you do not necessarily need a data set - individual items can be created without an underlying data model using the exposed `label` property or provide a custom slot content for the `TreeItem` label.